zeek/zeek/scripts/base/frameworks/logging/writers/ascii.zeek.rst

    This option is also available as a per-filter ``$config`` option.

-.. bro:id:: LogAscii::include_meta
+.. zeek:id:: LogAscii::include_meta

-   :Type: :bro:type:`bool`
+   :Type: :zeek:type:`bool`
-   :Attributes: :bro:attr:`&redef`
+   :Attributes: :zeek:attr:`&redef`
    :Default: ``T``

    If true, include lines with log meta information such as column names